naturallymitchell/flowbite/content/components/navbar.md

 ---
 layout: home
-title: Tailwind CSS Navigation Bar - Flowbite
+title: Tailwind CSS Navbar - Flowbite
-description: Use these Tailwind CSS navbar elements to show a navigational bar at the top side of your website
+description: Use these responsive Tailwind CSS navbar elements to show a navigational bar at the top side of your website
 group: components
 toc: true
 requires_js: true